flatironinstitute/finufft/docs/users.rst

 Users and citations
 ===================

-Here we list papers describing work which uses FINUFFT or its new spreading kernel.
+Here we list papers or groups using FINUFFT, or its new spreading kernel.
 Papers that merely cite our work are listed separately at the bottom.
-Please let me know if you are a user but not listed:
+Please let me know if you are a user or package maintainer but not listed:

 1. ASPIRE software for cryo-EM, based at Amit Singer's group at Princeton. https://github.com/PrincetonUniversity/ASPIRE-Python http://spr.math.princeton.edu/